About

 The brand will be offering the Bajaj Pulsar 125 with a Combi Braking System thus making it an overall affordable bike across the country with a sporty design and powerful performance.
 Considering the government guidelines of introducing ABS for every bike with engine specification more than 125 cc starting from 2019, the brand will officially let go of its 135 cc engine as teaming it with ABS would not have made it the most powerful affordable commuter of the country and thus the introduction of Bajaj Pulsar 125.

-What is the waiting period of Bajaj Pulsar 125 in India?
+What is the maintenance cost of the Bajaj Pulsar 125?

 How to improve mileage of Bajaj Pulsar 125?